manavdesai/Python_spring2017/README.md

 Procedure : Used a set of words as a matching filter by comparing and wrote the results into a csv file
 -------------------------------------------------------------------
 ### Question_1_Analysis_3
+Problem : Find out the peak time for most of the mails sent by chairman Ken Lay

+Procedure: Checking the number of emails sent by Ken Lay.
+Analyzing the time of the day and the number of emails sent by Ken Lay on corresponding hour of the day.
+Generating csv file which contains this detail.
+We can observe that the highest number of mails sent by him was after the office hours.
 -------------------------------------------------------------------
 ### Question_2_Analysis_1
+Problem :  Create folder structure on the basis of section name and Find out the most published topic in the Article for the year 2010
+Procedure : The data for article is not easy to retrieve directly.
+In order to overcome this, I initially created folder structure and saved all the files in different folders.
+This folder structure is based on the section name that is present in every article file.
+Further analysis includes the occurance of highest number of topics that were trending for the year 2010.

 -------------------------------------------------------------------
 ### Question_2_Analysis_2